OpenEvalProject/evals/manuscripts/elife-02481/v2/manuscript.md

 The MD confers unique disaggregase ability to ClpB/Hsp104 (Kedzierska et al., 2003; Mogk et al., 2003) and is required for species-specific cooperation with the DnaK-DnaJ(DnaKJ)/Hsp70-Hsp40 system (Sielaff and Tsai, 2010; Miot et al., 2011; Seyffer et al., 2012).
 A direct interaction between the ClpB MD and DnaK has been shown by NMR spectroscopy and site-specific crosslinking and involves the motif 2 tip of the MD and the ATPase domain of DnaK (Seyffer et al., 2012; Rosenzweig et al., 2013).
 The MD acts to repress ClpB disaggregase activity, and DnaK binding relieves this repression (Oguchi et al., 2012; Seyffer et al., 2012).
 Point mutations in the MD show that interactions between motif 2 and AAA-1 are critical for regulating ATPase and disaggregase activities (Haslberger et al., 2007; Oguchi et al., 2012; Seyffer et al., 2012; Lipinska et al., 2013).
 Thus, the MD plays an essential role in coupling Hsp70 interaction to ATPase regulation and substrate disaggregation in ClpB/Hsp104.
 It is therefore important to understand its structural role in ClpB/Hsp104 hexamers and in the context of the ClpB-DnaKJ bi-chaperone machinery.

 To address the ambiguities in domain arrangement and to elucidate the working principle of the MD, we performed single particle EM studies of ClpB under conditions where its orientation could be determined more reliably than in previous studies.
-We used BAP (ClpB with the ClpA tripeptide for ClpP binding), a chimera engineered to bind the ClpP protease via the replacement of a C-terminal ClpB segment with the ClpP binding region of ClpA (
+We used BAP (ClpB with the ClpA tripeptide for ClpP binding), a chimera engineered to bind the ClpP protease via the replacement of a C-terminal ClpB segment with the ClpP binding region of ClpA (Weibezahn et al., 2004).
+This construct has been extensively used to study the ClpB disaggregation mechanism by monitoring substrate proteolysis after delivery to ClpP (Weibezahn et al., 2004; Haslberger et al., 2008; Tessarz et al., 2008; Mizuno et al., 2012; Rosenzweig et al., 2013; Figure 1A).
+Therefore, BAP is suitable for structural studies and has allowed us to obtain maps with visible MD densities that shed light on its regulatory mechanisms.

 ![Figure 1.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig1-v2.jpg)

 **Figure 1.:** (A) Schematic of the complex showing the threading of a polypeptide.
 ClpB domains are in yellow, N-terminus; red/orange, AAA-1 domain; green, MD and blue/cyan, AAA-2 domain.
 ClpP is in grey.
 (B) Negative stain EM image (left panel), class averages of 2:2 BAP-ClpP (upper right panel) and cut out 1:1 BAP-ClpP particles (bottom right panel).
 Scale bars are 150 Å. (C) BAP-ClpP structure with a fitted ClpB monomer (left) and central slice with fitted atomic coordinates (right).
 (D) AAA-1 and AAA-2 layers.
 (E) Two adjacent AAA-1 domains from the hexameric fit viewed in the plane of the ring.
 One monomer is in colour and the other in grey.
 Residues involved in engineered disulphide bonds are shown as spheres.
 Residues involved in intermolecular cross-links are labeled.
-The separation between cross-linking Cα pairs ranges from 8 to 14 Å.DOI: http://dx.doi.org/10.7554/eLife.02481.003
+The separation between cross-linking Cα pairs ranges from 8 to 14 Å.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** (A) BAP and ClpP form a stable complex during HX experiments causing stabilization of BAP.
 Protein samples preincubated with ATPγS (BAP, BAP-ClpP) were diluted 20-fold into D2O buffer and incubated for 60 s before quenching the proton-deuteron exchange reaction.
 The mass of full length BAP after deuteron incorporation was determined.
 Complex formation with ClpP protects 30 amide protons in BAP from exchange.
 (B) ClpB, BAP and BAP-ClpP were incubated with ATPγS and HX values of peptic peptides were determined after 60 s.
 Peptide 746–754 (*, KKIFRPEFI) includes the ClpP-binding loop of ClpA and is only present in BAP.
-Relative (%) deuterium incorporation levels are given for each peptide.DOI: http://dx.doi.org/10.7554/eLife.02481.004
+Relative (%) deuterium incorporation levels are given for each peptide.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig1-figsupp2-v2.jpg)

 **Figure 1—figure supplement 2.:** (A) Class averages of BAP-ClpP.
 The arrows indicate the N-terminal (yellow), AAA-1 (red), AAA-2 (blue) and ClpP (black) tiers.
 (B) Eigen images showing that high variance is localized in the N-terminal ring.
-Scale bars are 50 Å.DOI: http://dx.doi.org/10.7554/eLife.02481.005
+Scale bars are 50 Å.

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig1-figsupp3-v2.jpg)

 **Figure 1—figure supplement 3.:** For each sample, FSC curves of C6 and C1 reconstructions are plotted together.
 The C1 curves show lower resolution in each pair.
 Example class averages are shown in the left column with corresponding re-projections on the right.
-Scale bar is 50 Å. FSC plots were deposited in the 3D-EM database EM (www.emdatabank.org).DOI: http://dx.doi.org/10.7554/eLife.02481.006
+Scale bar is 50 Å. FSC plots were deposited in the 3D-EM database EM (www.emdatabank.org).

 ![Figure 1—figure supplement 4.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig1-figsupp4-v2.jpg)

-**Figure 1—figure supplement 4.:** E. coli ClpB and EM based model.(A) Superimposed chains of E. coli ClpB and T. thermophilus crystal structures.
+**Figure 1—figure supplement 4.:** (A) Superimposed chains of E. coli ClpB and T. thermophilus crystal structures.
 For clarity, the N-terminus is not shown.
 (B) Comparison between the ClpB coordinates fitted into the EM maps (in colours) and the ClpB crystal structure (grey).
 In the EM model the MD is more tilted than in the crystal structures.
-AAA-2 is rotated by ∼25°, and the N-terminus is rotated by 45° in the plane of the ring.DOI: http://dx.doi.org/10.7554/eLife.02481.007
+AAA-2 is rotated by ∼25°, and the N-terminus is rotated by 45° in the plane of the ring.

 ## Results

-## Three-dimensional (3D) reconstruction of negatively stained BAP-ClpP shows clear density for the middle domain
+### Three-dimensional (3D) reconstruction of negatively stained BAP-ClpP shows clear density for the middle domain

 Using the BAP complex facilitates orientation determination in EM reconstruction, as previously observed for ClpA-ClpP (Effantin et al., 2010).
 Side views of the elongated BAP-ClpP complex are easily recognisable (Figure 1B) whereas in 2D projections of ClpB alone, which has a globular shape, it is hard to distinguish side from tilted views.
 By restricting the dataset to side views the angle assignment is more reliable, and these views are sufficient to generate the full 3D structure (Figure 1C).
 Using H/D exchange experiments, which report on the solvent accessibility and structural flexibility of amide hydrogens, we found that BAP, either alone or bound to ClpP, displays the same protection pattern as ClpB, implying the same MD conformation (Figure 1—figure supplement 1).